qsebring3930/cs2mulch/_pages/skiplist-insert.md

 The flipped chit is black so we will go to the *Where to Place* portion.

-{% include figure image_path="/assets/images/skipinsert7.png" alt="this is a placeholder image" caption="Sample tree created by insertion algorithm deck." %}
+{% include figure image_path="/assets/images/skipinsert7.png" alt="Sequence of flipped chits to determine level." caption="Sequence of flipped chits to determine level." %}

 The highest level left-most card in the list, **15**, will be our *compare* card.
 The highest level, **level 2**, will be our *current* level.
 Since the *flipped* card is **less than** the *compare* card we will look to the highest level card to the left of the *compare* card.